xtrmil/retro-computer-store/README.md

 You can visit the page on : https://xtrmil.github.io/retro-computer-store/

-Or you will need Visual Studio Code and Live server to run it locally.
+To run the project locally you will need Visual Studio Code and Live server.

 ## License